team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/snake-gourd.md

 Snake Gourd does not require a curing stage.

 ## Storage
 Snake gourd should be stored at 12-13°C with 85-90% humidity to extend its shelf life up to 2-3 weeks.
 Avoid temperatures below 10°C to prevent chilling damage.
-Keep the fruits away from ethylene-producing fruits like bananas and apples, and remove any damaged or deformed fruits.
+Keep the fruits away from ethylene-producing fruits like [Banana](https://lanka.wiki/fruit/bananas.html) and apples, and remove any damaged or deformed fruits.

 ## Protecting your plants
 ### Pest control